numenta/NAB/README.md

 - Should the calculation of min/max be a part of each detector?
 - for AnomalyDetector remove outputDir and infer it from outputFile which should be a path
 - gef charts of run_anomaly output need to reflect the proper length of the probationary period
 - Update anomaly likelihood code to latest version in NuPIC
 - Remove results from AMI before creating final.
+- Move to CentOS AMI starting from stage 2
+- Upload a zipped version of data to S3 for quick download.
+    - Update link in README above